innovalayer/s3kv/README.md

 > Copy the script into your bin directory and make it executable (chmod +x).
 You can run "s3kv --help" to output usage information

+Please note, this script requires on the boto3 package and the future package